 - the generation of cash savings and / or discounted cash flow savings;

 - helping to fulfil the treasury strategy;

 - enhance the balance of the portfolio.

-Opportunties for rescheduling will be monitored closely and in the event that this offers value for money, suitable action will be taken and any rescheduling will be reported to Cabinet and Scrutiny (Audit and Value for Money Committee) at the earliest meeting following its action.
+Opportunties for rescheduling will be monitored closely and in the event that this offers value for money, suitable action will be taken and any rescheduling will be reported to at the earliest meeting following its action.